Vgarcan/CodeInstitute-proj03-v002/README.md

 For more information about the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, visit [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Bugs and Challenges

 [Not ready yet]

+- Update job : problems with textfields and selectfield using Jinja expressions.

 ## Acknowledgement